How Can You Find The Best Bay Area Neurofeedback Therapist?

 Here how I recommend you find the most qualified neurofeedback therapist.

 Ask About The Neurofeedback Therapist’s Background

 This is important.
 While everyone who practices has similar foundation level education and training, there is wide variety amongst therapists.
-Some pursue advanced in depth training and become specialists.
+Some pursue advanced in -depth training and become specialists.
 Many do not.

 This is similar to any other profession.
 You can think of this like a doctor.
 A doctor has to have a medical degree, a medical license, a business license and a basic level of training to see patients.
 Many doctors have a general practice and are well versed in simple, everyday health problems.
 But beyond that, there is a lot of variety.
-If you have a few different symptoms, it’s important to consider the therapists ability to work with complex cases.
+If you struggle with a few different symptoms, it’s important to consider the therapists ability to work with complex cases.